Cray-HPE/cray-vpa/README.md

 The `updater` checks which managed pods have correct resources set.
 If not correctly set, kills the pods so they can be recreated by their controllers with updated requests.

-## Create a VSP object
+## Create a VPA object
-Create VSP objects for the deployments that you would like recommendations on.
+Create VPA objects for the deployments that you would like recommendations on.

 In this example, we are creating a VPA object for the `cray-dns-unbound` deployment.
 We have `updatePolicy` turned off so that the `updater` doesn't kill the pod.
 We only want recommendations at this time.